- Home

 Following the success of this event, we are looking to incorporate more virtual exchanges between high school students and current college students, especially during the college list-making process.

 A key takeaway from this is: Virtual events DO have the power to bring people together, information, and resources, despite the physical distance that may create barriers to in-person events!
+Happy virtual event planning!
+How did your undergraduate experience impact your current role in higher education?

 I attended SUNY Cortland in 2009 as an Education Opportunity Program student from Brooklyn, NY, who was immensely involved in various activities on campus.
 Studying Speech and Hearing Science, but then finally finding my calling in Communication Studies, truly set the tone for my educational pursuits.
 I found it important to find a sense of identity by becoming a part of my campus community, while remaining involved in a few of the organizations on campus (The Student Government Association, Women of Color, La Familia Latina, Pan African Student Association, Caribbean Student Association, Black Student Union, Gospel Choir, the campus radio station, A Capella group, a teaching assistant for the study abroad program in Ghana, Residential Life and Housing, Orientation assistant, and the Admissions Office as a tour guide).

+How has contributing back to your Alma mater made an impact on you as well as current college students?
 While taking on many student leadership roles on campus, I was able to understand how my experience at SUNY Cortland could influence and change the lives of future students.
 I made it my duty in my current role at the SUNY Welcome Center to always do my best to RELATE to my students.
 In my future role as Senior Admissions Advisor for SUNY Cortland, I look forward to continuing to share my experiences with the hope that my transparency and story will engage, inspire, and motivate listeners/observers to take a hold of what it means to pursue a GREAT college experience.
 The most important piece is allowing a student to realize that there is a place for them at the State University of New York in one capacity or another, and that every student has their individual journey that is made for them.

+Who has been a role model in your profession?
 Having the opportunity to give back to my alma mater via speaking engagements gives me the opportunity to tell students that change is important and one of the only constants in life.
 I gain the opportunity to also share with them that they should never forget those who took time to pour into them as a growing student and young adult.
 Gratitude surely affirms relationships.
 A few people who were willing to give me an opportunity and served as a role model to me are Shannon Wing (SUNY Cortland) , Julieta Schiffino (SUNY System Administration), Ummi Modeste (City As School), Mark Yacavone (SUNY Cortland), Kharmen Wingard (SUNY Cortland), and a few others as well.
 A principle that I learned from Dr. AR Bernard that I would like to pay forward is that relationships are the network to life and balance is the key to life.

+What do you believe are the biggest challenges our underrepresented students face during their college experience?
 During the college experience, one of the main challenges students face is the ability to find community within an environment where they may not be completely represented.
 Assimilating or adjusting to an environment that may be uncomfortable can be difficult.
 The truth is that it is in uncomfortable situations or environments that we grow the most.
 Making the best of our environment by looking at the brighter side of things (optimism), and finding a lesson in all experiences aids us in our growth.

+What advice would you provide for anyone looking to work or transition to admissions/enrollment?
 If someone is seeking to transition into admissions or enrollment, I would advise them to always remain relatable to a student.
 Progressive ideas and approach are most appealing.
 Always remain cheerful, compassionate, dedicated, and generous toward others.
 Do your best to make others feel welcomed and strive to leave a great legacy.
 Building your network is important, and knowing your value while remaining humble makes all the difference.

 Thank you for your service to NYSACAC!